Ajaysainisd/ScreenRecorderWithAudio/README.md

 ## Usage

-Create a variable of screenRecorder Coordinator
+Create a object of screenRecorder Coordinator

 ```
 let screenRecorder = ScreenRecordCoordinator()